bradennapier/react-style-vars/README.md

 This ends up transitioning on `grid-template-columns` to provide for an animated sidebar menu which pops in and out when controlled manually or by hover.

+Note that no prop-based css is required as we use localized css variables for values which depend on the local component state and the global context to get values from the higher providers.

 > This example currently has a lot of implementation-specific details.
 Need to simplify it down to remove that.

 > Had to remove the naming and icons since they are not yet licensed for public use ;-)